Malathi-M26/A28/README.md

-# Group_A28_10
+# Group_A28_05
-A portfolio website for showing our skill to the Naan Mudhalvan trainers
+A website for showing our skill to the Naan Mudhalvan trainers